Otto Grün

 Otto Grün was a German mathematician.
-He was known for his work in the theory of finite groups.
+He was known primarily for his work in the theory of finite groups, which have often been praised for being foundational to further developments in the field.
 He was born on June 26, 1888, in Berlin.
+He obtained his Ph.D. from Humboldt University of Berlin in 1948 under the advisory of Hermann Ludwig Schmid.
 He died in October 1974 on or before the 10th.